cjw296/carthorse/README.rst

 Safely creating releases when you change the version number.

+The intention is to only create the release tag when the release is good to go.
+No more brown bag releases, where a tag is cut only to find there's a continuous integration or build failure that means you immediately need to cut another tag.

 You use it by adding configuration to a yaml or toml file, and then adding the following to your continuous integration pipeline: